vishnuram1999/audits/README.md

     - [ ] Using `transfer` or `send` function to send eth to contract address? - instead use `call` to send data or value
     - [ ] Centralization risk, whether only one owner has access to major functions?
     - [ ] [Must approve 0 first](https://audit-hero.com/finding/cf63054b)
+    - [ ] Hardcoding gas costs should be avoided

   - [ ] High severity issue checks